erfanchowdhury/pdsnd_github/README.md

 Bikeshare Analysis

 ### Description
-Provides insightful information about users in Chicago,Newyork City  and Washington
+Provides insightful information about users in Chicago,New York City and Washington

 ### Files used
 1.bikeshare.py